Superrehtard/old_diaspora_wiki/Installing-on-Gentoo.md

     emerge mysql git libxslt ruby rubygems redis

+Imagemagick is used by Diaspora to process image uploads.
+Make sure that imagemagick is built with the following use flags:

+    media-gfx/imagemagick autotrace bzip2 corefonts fftw fontconfig hdri jbig jpeg jpeg2k lcms lzma openexr pango png postscript raw svg tiff truetype wmf xml zlib

 ## Step 2: set UTF-8 locale

 UTF-8 locale is needed for Diaspora build (specifically, command **bundle install --without development test heroku**) to be successful.
 Make sure the LANG variable is set to **en_US.UTF-8** (tested value but it looks like any UTF8 locale is OK).